 The macwhisper vs infina question is really a question about your job to be done.
-Both are Mac-only, both are pay-once, and both can run entirely on your machine, so the usual dividing lines (subscriptions, cloud, platforms) do not apply here.
+Both can run entirely on your machine, so the usual dividing line (cloud versus local) does not apply here.
+MacWhisper is Mac-only; Infina also runs on Windows.

 What divides them is direction.
 MacWhisper points backward at audio you already recorded.
 Infina points forward at the words you are about to speak.